isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 command source.
 A server administrator should typically omit this parameter because the default value "user" indicates that the administrator sent the command.
 This command can also be sent by the partner server running the HA hook library.
-In that case, the partner server sets the parameter to "ha-partner".
-This value is reserved for the communication between HA partners and should not be specified in the administrator's commands, as it may interfere with HA operation.
+In that case, the partner server sets the parameter to a unique integer identifier of a HA service.
+The integer values are reserved for the communication between HA partners and should not be specified in the administrator's commands, as it may interfere with HA operation.
 The administrator should either omit this parameter or set it to "user".

 ::